t-karasova/grs-samples-python/tutorial_ordering.md

 ## Success

-You have completed the tutorial and now we **encourage** you to **test the ordering by yourself**, try different combinations of different order expressions.
+You have completed the tutorial!
+We **encourage** you to **test the ordering by yourself**, and try different combinations of various order expressions.

 **Thank you for completing this tutorial!**